oktadev/okta-blog/_source/_posts/2022-06-17-simple-crud-react-and-spring-boot.md

 spring.profiles.active=@spring.profiles.active@
 ```

-After adding this, you should be able to run `./mvnw spring-boot:run -Pprod` and your app see your app running on `http://localhost:8080`.
+After adding this, you should be able to run `./mvnw spring-boot:run -Pprod` and see your app running on `http://localhost:8080`.

 {% img blog/spring-boot-react/localhost-8080.png alt:"App Running with Maven" width:"800" %}{: .center-image }

-## Learn More about Spring Boot and React
+## Learn more about Spring Boot and React

 I hope you've enjoyed this tutorial on how to do CRUD with React, Spring Boot, and Spring Security.
 You can see that Spring Security's OIDC support is pretty robust, and doesn't require a whole lot of configuration.
 Adding CSRF protection and packaging your Spring Boot + React app as a single artifact is pretty cool too!